-Caroline Wiertz - Reader in Marketing at Cass Business School
+Caroline Wiertz - Professor of Marketing and Associate Dean for Entrepreneurship, Cass Business School

 Helen Simpson - Director, Simpson and Associates

-Tim, Natalie and David, who work on the Frontline Network are also part of the steering group - you can find out more about them here.
+Natalie King and Amanda Bennett, who work on the Frontline Network, are also part of the steering group and you can find out more about them here.